TIPS for multi-language authors on English academic writing

 ☑ Start with the most important point

-☑ The order in a paragraph is (1) main statement, followed by (2) evidence
+☑ The order in a paragraph is (1) main argument, followed by (2) evidence

-In some languages, the evidence might need to come first, followed by the conclusion.
-But for academic English, put that grand statement first.
+In some languages, the evidence (or explanation) might need to come first, followed by the conclusion.
+But for scholarly English, put that main argument first.

-Don’t make statements that can’t be backed by evidence.
-And especially avoid sweeping statements.
+Only make statements that you can support with evidence.
+And especially avoid sweeping (general) statements.
 You can’t just say “It’s generally accepted that ABC” (unless it’s incontestably commonly known, like “the earth revolves around the sun.”
 Or at least, one hopes it’s incontestably commonly known).

 Assume that someone will ask “Really?
 What’s the proof?” for every statement you make.
 That’s what critical review is all about, right?
 Give those critics references they could crosscheck.